A million bucks to build it, another million to tear it out

 p.
 49 — claim that reducing motor vehicle speeds is key does not comport with results shown in this study unless motor speed is below 30 km/h (19 mph).
 That is not the case with most arterial streets.
 Claim that reducing cyclist speed down hills would reduce crash rate agrees with other studies, but it must be asked: what are the speeds in question?
 Is a cyclist who is able to keep up with motor traffic thereby more endangered?
 What are the behaviors that make high cyclist speed more hazardous?
 How would the authors propose to reduce the speed of cyclists, who want to get where they are going in good time, and rarely can even reach the speed limit?
 Cyclists then suffer a disadvantage both uphill and downhill.
 As the study looked only into locations, not behavior, that question begs for an answer.

 p.
-50 — the same photo of a bicycle path with bollards, previously shown as an example of a safer facility, is now shown as an example of obstacles which should be removed.
+50 — the same photo of a bicycle path with bollards, shown on page 24 as an example of a safer facility, is now shown as an example of obstacles which should be removed.

 p.
 51 — claim of objective measurement leaves out the elephant in the room — behavior.